dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

 Tearing may not be an issue depending on app requirements.
 The test is done in a very limited way.
-The result might have unexpected errors.
+The results might contain unexpected errors.

 ## If you are interested